Country Profiles

 In various strategies and policies, the UK has committed to taking a strong stand for women and girls through tackling the rollback on gender equality, and to promoting equity in both its programmes and in global processes such as the 2030 United Nations Agenda for Sustainable Development.
 The UK has placed a strong emphasis on health, sexual and reproductive health and rights, and on gender equality.

-UK funding to SRH/FP was significantly reduced in 2020/2021 as a result of the decrease in the size of the economy during the COVID-19 pandemic, and the later reduction of ODA from 0.7% to 0.5% of GNI.
-The impact of the cuts were significant, and the UK is not on course to meet the commitments they made at the ICPD+25, including a 287 million Euros (425 million GBP) pledge to the UNFPA Supplies Partnership from 2020-2025 (split into two agreements).
-The UK’s contributions to UNFPA core funding were also reduced from 22 million Euros (20 million GBP) in 2020 to 9 million Euros (8 million GBP) in 2021, representing a 60% cut, and they have remained at that level for 2022 and 2023.
-However, the UK is still the leading donor to UNFPA Supplies, and it contributed 78 million Euros (60 million GBP) each in 2022 and 2023.
+The impact of the initial cuts was significant, and the UK is still not on course to meet the commitments made at the ICPD+25, including a 287 million Euros (425 million GBP) pledge to the UNFPA Supplies Partnership from 2020-2025 (split into two agreements).
+The UK’s contributions to UNFPA core funding were also reduced from 22 million Euros (20 million GBP) in 2020 to 9 million Euros (8 million GBP) in 2021, representing a 60% cut.
+2023 saw an increase of core funding up to 14 million Euros (12.25 million GBP), but still far from what once was provided.
+The UK uplifted this core support by 4.25 million GBP which is specifically earmarked to support humanitarian efforts in the Occupied Palestinian Territories.
+The UK is still the leading donor to UNFPA Supplies, and it contributed 78 million Euros (60 million GBP) in 2022 and almost 84 million Euros in 2023 (73 million GBP, out of which 60 million were for UNFPA and the remaining 13 for partners CHAI and PATH).

 Internationally vocal

-The UK has been a champion of FP and SRHR for many years, including hosting the Family Planning Summits in London in 2012 and 2017 to reinvigorate support on FP2020 commitments.
-The UK is also vocal on its support for SRHR in global forums including at the UN, where in October 2022, they co-led a cross-regional statement on women and girls’ right to bodily autonomy, supported by over 70 co-signatures.
-In November 2022, the UK hosted the Preventing Sexual Violence in Conflict conference, where it released a political statement with positive commitments to defend comprehensive SRHR and ensure access to SRHR “at the onset and throughout crises”.
-And in April 2023, as part of it series on rollback the UK held a dialogue at Wilton Park focused on sexual and reproductive health and rights as part of its commitment to global partnership building.
+Alongside this, the UK also hosted the Preventing Sexual Violence in Conflict (PSVI) conference in 2022, where it released a political statement with positive commitments to defend comprehensive SRHR and ensure access to SRHR “at the onset and throughout crises”.
+And in April 2023, as part of a series on rollback, the UK held a dialogue at Wilton Park focused on sexual and reproductive health and rights as part of its commitment to global partnership building.

 Key documents